 The MoMA in New York is the most important museum in the world on modern art and one of the essential visits in the Big Apple.
-It has an extensive collection of 200,000 pieces, including works from Picasso, Dali, Van Gogh, and Andy Warhol, among many others.
+It has an extensive collection of 200,000 pieces, including Picasso, Dali, Van Gogh and Andy Warhol, among many others.

 MoMA offers a complete experience dedicated to modern art suitable for all ages.
-With the no-queue admission to MoMA you get immediate access to the MoMA Museum in New York to see the world's most famous collection of modern and contemporary art, which houses such iconic works as Picasso's "Les Demoiselles d'Avignon", Miro's "Dutch Interior" and Warhol's "Campbell's Soup Cans".
+With skip-the-line admission to MoMA you get immediate access to the MoMA Museum in New York to see the world's most famous collection of modern and contemporary art, which houses iconic works such as Picasso's "Les Demoiselles d'Avignon", Miro's "Dutch Interior" and Warhol's "Campbell's Soup Cans".

-The collection also includes architecture, photography, film, design, performance art, and media.
-Plus, with this skip-the-line ticket to MoMA, you'll also have access to MoMA PS1, Long Island City's contemporary art center, for 14 days following your visit to the Manhattan venue to soak up even more art.
-This cultural space hosts diverse exhibitions that address everything from artist retrospectives to site-specific exhibitions.
+The repertoire also includes architecture, photography, film, design, performance art and media.
+In addition, with this skip-the-line ticket to MoMA you will also have access to MoMA PS1, the contemporary art center in Long Island City, for 14 days following your visit to the Manhattan venue to soak up even more art.
+This cultural space hosts a variety of exhibitions ranging from artist retrospectives to site-specific exhibitions.

 Recommended if... you want to visit the MoMa at the best price.